• SCVO

 • Hybrid: Glasgow

-Are you passionate about raising voices of communities who are most affected by climate but who are least often heard?
+Are you passionate about raising the voices of communities that are most affected by climate but which are least often heard?
 If so we’d love to hear from you!

 We are particularly keen to hear from people who experience marginalisation and minoritisation or who are often excluded from decision-making processes.
 For example, people of colour; people from working-class backgrounds; people from LGBTQ and migrant communities; care-experienced young people and people with disabilities.